jclem/detour/README.md

 Or install it yourself as:

-    $ gem install active_record_rollout
+    $ gem install detour

 ## Usage

-`ActiveRecord::Rollout` works by determining whether or not a specific record should have features accessible to it based on individual flags, flags for a percentage of records, or flags for a programmable group of records.
+`Detour` works by determining whether or not a specific record should have features accessible to it based on individual flags, flags for a percentage of records, or flags for a programmable group of records.